marcelbittrich/asteroidsGame/README.md

 # asteroidsGame
-An "Asteroids" like game written in C++ with SDL2
+:joystick::rocket: An "Asteroids" like game written in C++ with SDL2

 ## Description